Freud and Acropolis

 Hans Christian Andersen at Acropolis

-Some decades before Jung and Freud, famous Andersen visited Acropolis Rock as well.
+Some decades before Jung and Freud, famous Andersen visited Acropolis hill as well.
 This is how he narrated his experience